gianlucadaddese/Iterative-zI/README.md

 The code is optimized for Python versions 3.6 or higher

 ## Input
-The script can take in input more files at the time.
+The script can take in input more files at a time.
 Create a folder called ``files`` to fill with all the text files that you want to analyze.

 The input files must be generated as follows: